-From years Prep – 6 students produce works that express and communicate ideas, experiences, observations and feelings.
+Year Prep – 6 students produce works that express and communicate ideas, experiences, observations and feelings.
 They explore and, with guidance, use a variety of elements, skills, techniques and processes, materials and equipment.
 Students experiment with construction, model clay, wax-resist, textiles, mosaics pattern work and various types of papers.

-Our art department’s ethos, aims and practice provides programs that are both intellectual and practical.
+Our Art Department’s ethos, aims and practice provides programs that are both intellectual and practical.
 Developing student’s artistic and experimental growth, we present students with problem solving situations that challenge them with their own ideas and teacher led tasks.

 In Years 11 and 12 students are required to undertake self-directed projects, and to develop their own themes to work around.
 By generating their own ideas, decision making and final folios, students develop a responsibility for their creative growth.